prysmaticlabs/documentation/website/docs/install/install-with-script.md

     <tr>
       <td>Run an execution node + beacon node</td>
       <td>
       Post-merge, this combination will represent an “full Ethereum client”, or a “full node”.
-Full nodes require both consensus-layer client software and execution-layer client software. <br /><br />
 Running a full node comes with the following benefits: <br /><br />
       <ul>
         <li>It contributes to the security of Ethereum's ecosystem [<a href='#footnote-X'>TODO</a>].</li>
         <li>It also lets you access Ethereum’s global state directly without having to trust a third party service [<a href='#footnote-X'>TODO</a>].</li>